Police of Russia: 2011 Police reform

-Initiated by former President Dmitry Medvedev, Russian police reform (Закон РФ "о полиции" (Zakon RF "O politsii" {Law on police}) is an ongoing effort to improve the efficiency of Russia's police forces, decrease corruption, and improve the public image of law enforcement.
+Initiated by former President Dmitry Medvedev, Russian police reforms are an ongoing effort to improve the efficiency of Russia's police forces, decrease corruption, and improve the public image of law enforcement.

 On February 7, 2011, amendments were made to the laws of the police force, the criminal code, and the criminal procedure code.

 The amendments came into force on March 1, 2011.
 These changes stipulate a law enforcement personnel cut of 20%, renaming Russian law enforcers from "militsiya" (militia) to "politsiya" (police), substantial increases in wages, centralization of financing, and several other changes.

 Around 217 billion rubles ($7 billion) have been allocated from the federal budget to finance the reform.

 Main changes and aims of the reform

-Name change Under the reform, the name of Russian law enforcers was changed from the Soviet-era term "militsiya" (militia) to the more universal "politsiya" (police) on March 1, 2011.
+Under the reform, the name of Russian law enforcers was changed from the Soviet-era term "militsiya" (militia) to the more universal "politsiya" (police) on March 1, 2011.
+The number of police officers was reduced by 20%, dropping from 1.28 million to 1.1 million by 2012.

-Personnel reduction and salary increase The number of police officers was reduced by 20%, dropping from 1.28 million to 1.1 million by 2012.
-The reduction was accomplished via a comprehensive evaluation of all officers.
+This reduction was accomplished via a comprehensive evaluation of all officers.
 All evaluations occurred during or before June 2011, and those who failed the evaluation lost their jobs.
-All officers who had previously received administrative penalties or had links to the criminal underworld were fired.
 For those officers surviving the reduction, salaries were increased by 30%.

-Centralization As a result of the reform, the Russian police were made a federal-level institution, with funding fully sourced from the federal budget.
-Under the old system, police units responsible for public order and petty crimes were under the jurisdiction of regional and city authorities, financed from the regional budget, and were more responsible to the regional governors than to the central federal government.
+As a result of the reform, the Russian police was centralized as a federal-level institution, with funding fully sourced from the federal budget.
+This differs from the old system, where police units responsible for public order and petty crimes were under the jurisdiction of regional and city authorities, financed from regional budgets, and were tied closer to regional governors rather than the central federal government.

-Changes to police and detainee rights According to the new law, detainees will receive the right to make a telephone call within 3 hours of the detention.
+According to the new law, detainees will receive the right to make a telephone call within 3 hours of their detention.
 They will also receive the right to have a lawyer and interpreter from the moment of their detention, and police must inform the detainee of their rights and duties.
 The police no longer have the right to carry out and demand checks of a company's financial and business activities.
 Police may also no longer detain a citizen for an hour just to verify his/her identity.

-Thus, on August 7, 2010, a new bill Law “On police” was proposed (the same bill with the changed names “militsiya” to “police”).
+Thus, on August 7, 2010, a new bill for the law "On police" was proposed (the same bill with the changed names "militsiya" to "police").